shivasai8688/Devops-project1/README.md

 Replace <ip_address> with the actual IP address of the AWS instance.

 Note:
-• Ensure Docker is installed on the host system for Docker deployment.
+-Ensure Docker is installed on the host system for Docker deployment.
-• For AWS deployment, SSH access to the target instance is required.
+-For AWS deployment, SSH access to the target instance is required.
-• The script assumes the availability of necessary dependencies and configurations for each microservice
+-The script assumes the availability of necessary dependencies and configurations for each microservice